johnharp/dice-mobile/docs/index.md

 One technique I like to use when learning from a class is to make up my own sample project that is different than the class project and apply each concept learned.
-This dice rolling app is my alternate project.
+This dice rolling app is my alternate project for Section 4 of the course.
+Instead of a number-guessing game I developed this die roller app instead.

 It is structured as two main screens (each developed as a fullscreen React component):